 13.40 Peter Guest (Vianova Archaeology) – A new find of military equipment from the legionary fortress at Caerleon

-14.15 Rachel Cubitt (Historic England) – Willersey swords, title TBC (pre-recorded)
+14.15 Rachel Cubitt (Historic England) – The Willersey sword hoard: the story so far (pre-recorded)

-14.40 Kurt Adams (Portable Antiquities Scheme) – Gloucester dog hoard, title TBC
+14.40 Kurt Adams (Portable Antiquities Scheme) – The Gloucester dog: a hoard from a temple at the end of empire

 15.05 Carolina Rangel de Lima and Philippa Walton (University of Reading and University of Leicester) – Fresh light on Romano-British religion: recent work on the Roman finds assemblage at Lydney Park